Detailed below are the CarePoint Health School of Radiography Admission Requirements.

-- After acceptance, the applicant must have a completed health record and medical exam verifying the candidate is in good health and also able to meet the essential functions of the technical standards.
+- Before the beginning of the school year, the applicant must pass a mandatory drug screening, complete required health record documentation including a medical exam verifying the candidate is in good health and can meet the essential functions of the technical standards.

-- Extension of application deadline is a sole discretion of the program.
+NOTE: Extension of application deadline is a sole discretion of the program director.

 New ARRT Requirements for 2015: